-- Denies, changes, or delays a Medi-Cal service or treatment because our plan determines it is not medically necessary. - Will not cover an experimental or investigational Medi-Cal treatment for a serious medical condition. - Will not pay for emergency or urgent Medi-Cal services that you already received. - Has not resolved your Level 1 Appeal on a Medi-Cal service within 30 calendar days for a standard appeal or 72 hours for a fast appeal.
+- Denies, changes, or delays a Medi-Cal service or treatment because our plan determines it is not medically necessary. - Will not cover an experimental or investigational Medi-Cal treatment for a serious medical condition. - Disputes whether a surgical service or procedure was cosmetic or reconstructive in nature. - Will not pay for emergency or urgent Medi-Cal services that you already received. - Has not resolved your Level 1 Appeal on a Medi-Cal service within 30 calendar days for a standard appeal or 72 hours, or sooner, if your health requires it, for a fast appeal.

-NOTE: If your provider filed an appeal for you, but we do not get your Appointment of Representative form, you will need to refile your appeal with us before you can file for a Level 2 IMR with the Department of Managed Health Care.
+NOTE: If your provider filed an appeal for you, but we do not get your Appointment of Representative form, you will need to refile your appeal with us before you can file for a Level 2 IMR with the Department of Managed